TsunWai-Wong/capstone_project/README.md

 ## Solution Statement
 This product aims to provide an intuitive and structured way for users to build deep, organized knowledge in any domain.
 It combines AI-generated knowledge graph to create a personalized and systematic learning experience.

 Users can build a knowledge graph as a guide: Users can input the domain of knowledge that they want to master.
 The product can generate a network-form (or Tree in the future version) knowledge graph to showcase the keep concepts in the domain and the relation among them.
+This means a structure of notes that can be opened in Obisidian will be generated.
 Then users can establish understandings in the concepts by learning them one by one.

 ## Architecture